Covariate assisted screening and estimation: Main results

-The main benefit of linear filtering is that it induces sparsity in the Graph of Strong Dependence (GOSD) to be introduced below.
-Recall that the sufficient statistics $\ty = X'Y \sim N(G \beta, G)$.
-Applying a linear filter $D = D_{h, \eta}$ to $\ty$ gives \beq d \sim N(B \beta, H), \eeq where $d = D (X'Y)$, $B = DG$, and $H = D G D'$.
-Note that no information is lost when we reduce from the model $\ty\sim N(G\beta, G)$ to Model \eqref{dmodel}, as $D$ is a non-singular matrix.
+The main benefit of linear filtering is that it induces sparsity in the graph of strong dependence (GOSD) to be introduced below.
+Recall that the sufficient statistics $\ty= X'Y \sim N(G \beta, G)$.
+Applying a linear filter $D = D_{h, \eta}$ to $\ty$ gives